Majlanky/couch-slacker/README.md

 }
 ```
-Now we are ready to use Spring Data repositories for CouchDB
+Now we are ready to use Spring Data repositories for [CouchDB](https://couchdb.apache.org/).
+Please notice, that [CouchDB](https://couchdb.apache.org
+/) supports only String IDs.
 ```java
 class UserRepository extends CrudRepository<User, String>{